Deep state in Turkey: Acknowledgement of its existence

 The first to publicly point at the existence of an influential, secret coalition, was Prime Minister Bülent Ecevit, who in 1974 revealed the "Counter-Guerrilla".
 Until then, the United States had been funding the Special Warfare Department (Özel Harp Dairesi, or ÖHD) under Joint United States Military Mission for Aid to Turkey (JUSMMAT) program; a Truman Doctrine-based initiative.
 When annual aid negotiations fell through, the commander of the ÖHD, General Kemal Yamak, asked General Semih Sancar, then the Chief of General Staff to ask Ecevit for a slush fund of 1 million dollars.
 It was at that point Ecevit learned of its existence, and demanded a briefing.
 His inquisitiveness and attempt to rein in the organization resulted in an assassination attempt at Izmir airport in 1977.
 In his memoirs, Yamak said that Ecevit's party itself contained ÖHD operatives, who were selected and educated at a young age by the chief of staff.
 When Ecevit obliquely asked Yamak about the extent of the party's infiltration Yamak told him not to worry, as the "boys were upright and specially educated ... does that not make them better members of parliament?
 Besides, have any of them been implicated in a scandal?"

 Former President and General Kenan Evren, who led the 1980 military coup related in his memoirs a meeting with the then-Prime Minister Süleyman Demirel on May 5, 1980, stating that Demirel asked him to use the staff of the ÖHD in the fight with the terrorists apparently hinting at the incident in Kizildere village on March 30, 1972.
 Kenan Evren refused, stating that he would not allow renewed rumours about counter-guerrillas.
 Kenan Evren made similar remarks in the daily Hürriyet of November 26, 1990.
 Meanwhile, former Prime Minister Tansu Çiller embraced both "those who died for the state, and those who killed for the state" as heroes.

 Former President Süleyman Demirel described the deep state as synonymous with the military, and capable of subordinating the legitimate state in times of turbulence.
 Kenan Evren himself confirmed the suspicions, in an interview with journalist Yavuz Donat.

-The newest allegation comes from then Prime Minister, and current President Recep Tayyip Erdoğan.
-In the television show İskele Sancak on Turkish TV channel Kanal 7 on 26 January 2007, he stated his belief in the existence of the deep state:
+In the television show İskele Sancak on Turkish TV channel Kanal 7 on 26 January 2007, then Prime Minister Recep Tayyip Erdoğan stated his acknowledgement of the existence of the deep state: